AstraSerg/consul-bootstrapper/README.md

 # Consul bootstrapper
 Helps to bootstrap [Consul](https://www.consul.io/intro/) cluster with many client and server nodes without the need to care about multiple IP addresses.
+This project uses the docker image from [progrium](https://hub.docker.com/r/progrium/consul/)

 ---